-Shitalakhya is one of the largest rivers of Bangladesh which is about 110 km long and 300 meter wide at maximum.
+Shitalakhya is one of Bangladesh’s largest rivers, about 110 km long and 300 meters wide at maximum.
 It flows from Brahmaputra and finally merges with Dhaleshwari.
 Starting from the west, it flows toward the east to the city of Narayanganj.
-Average depth of this river is 33 feet and maximum is 70 feet.
+The average depth of this river is 33 feet and the maximum is 70 feet.

 The Mughal Capital of this region was Sonargaon.
-It lied at the bank of Shitalakhya.
+It lay at the bank of Shitalakhya.
 Several historical forts and mosques are still there by this river.
 Even today, the weaving and garment industry are based on the banks of this river.
 The only jute mill of the country which is Adamjee Jute Mill, has also developed here.
-Earlier, this river played a significant role for Muslin industry.
+Earlier, this river played a significant role in the Muslin industry.

 A river port is also here by the Shitalakhya at Narayanganj.
 Launches, steamers and boats start from here for the different parts of the country.
 Currently, a container terminal is under construction for shipment.

 The river also suffers from pollution.
-Most of the industries has grown around this river, Thereafter, the waste products are dumped in the river water.
+Most of the industries have grown around this river, Thereafter, the waste products are dumped in the river water.

 5. Dhaleshwari River:

-One of the largest rivers of the country, Dhaleshwari, has a length of 160 km.
-Its average depth is 122 feet which can be up to 265 feet at some places.
+One of the country’s largest rivers, Dhaleshwari, has a length of 160 km.
+Its average depth is 122 feet, up to 265 feet in some places.

-The great range of this river is found in Tangail district.
-It’s in Dhaka division and a 2 hour drive from the capital.
+A large section of this river is found in Tangail district.
+It’s in the Dhaka division and a 2-hour drive from the capital.
 This river has a very complex route and branches.
-It has two branches and is a distributary of Jamuna River.
-The northern branch which is at the north of Manikganj is called the Dhaleshwari River.
-Subsequently, the other part, called Kaliganga River, flows through the southern part of Manikganj.
+It has two branches and is a distributary of the Jamuna River.
+The northern branch which is at the north of Manikganj, is called the Dhaleshwari River.
+Subsequently, the other part, called the Kaliganga River, flows through the southern part of Manikganj.
 Then, the merged flow falls into the Shitalakhya at Narayanganj.
 Once, the Buriganga used to be the distributary of this river.
 The combined flow finally joins the Meghna River.
 Slowly, the Padma took over its present course.

-This river is also having pollution at a great extent.
+This river also has pollution to a great extent.
 Liquid waste from Savar Tannery goes here without being treated properly.